Home / Career Guides / Accounts Payable Clerk

 Can you get an accounts payable clerk role without experience?

-If you are just starting out your career in accounting, you can look for entry-level positions as an accounts payable clerk.
+If you are just starting out your career in accounting, you can look for entry-level positions as an AP clerk.
 The starting positions may have a lower salary because you have no experience, but you’ll gain training on the job.
 It’s a great way to get started in the field.

 What are the four functions of accounts payable?

-Accounts payable clerks have four primary functions in their job description.
+AP clerks have four primary functions in their job description.
 They are responsible for calculating, invoice processing, posting business transactions, and verifying financial data.

 Are accounts payable clerks the same as accountants?